evandroforks/concurrent-log-handler/README.md

 - 0.9.5: Add `use_gzip` option to compress rotated logs.
 Add an optional threaded logging queue handler based on the standard library's `logging.QueueHandler`.

-- 0.9.4: Fix setup.py to not include tests in distribution.
+- 0.9.4: Fix setup to not include tests in distribution.

 - 0.9.3: Refactoring release
    * For publishing fork on pypi as `concurrent-log-handler` under new package name.